LaurynasK/test-task-2/README.md

 ## Instalation
 Instalation is not different from any other Symfony4 application just upload files to your server and you are ready to go
+### Edit
+You also need to run composer command to import all dependencies `composer update`
+And now you are truly ready to go! ;D

 ## Summary
 I completed all three requiruments